 The final decision indicates the court thinks corruption is completely institutionalized and there is nothing to be done about it.
 They vacated the sentence against McDonnell in a unanimous decision.

 The point seems to be that for a government official to be charged with corruption related crimes they must state a willingness to work on behalf of the person giving the bribe.
-If they simply take the bribe and give that person access to public officials and work to pass legislation helping the briber, that is not a crime.
-Only if the politician explicitly declares he or she plans to help the person in exchange for the gifts is it a crime.
+If they simply take the bribe and give that person access to public officials.
+When they work to pass legislation helping the briber, that is not a crime.
+Only if the politician explicitly declares plans to help the person in exchange for the gifts is it a crime.
 Good to know … if you’re a politician or a lobbyist.
 Don’t ask, don’t tell indeed.
-Here’s a trip to Europe for you and your family, a house for your child, a Rolex for you, say no more, wink, wink, nudge, nudge.
+Here’s a trip to Europe for you and your family.
+Have a house for your child, a Rolex for you, say no more, wink, wink, nudge, nudge.

 So, you are probably wondering, where do you stand on this issue, Tom?
 I’m glad you asked because I’m happy to tell you.